kuzzleio/documentation/src/sdk-reference/js/6/kuzzle/connect/index.md

 ## Resolves

-Resolves if connection is made successfully.
+Resolves if the connection is successful.

 ## Usage